infobip/jira-version-generator/README.md

 New option - version commit pattern.
 For details see [here](#ReleaseCommitVersionPattern).

-For other changes see the [changelog](https://github.com/infobip/jira-version-generator/blob/master/CHANGELOG.md).
+For previous changes see the [changelog](https://github.com/infobip/jira-version-generator/blob/master/CHANGELOG.md).

 ## <a name="Preconditions"></a> Preconditions: